mhwdvs/ToggleSlider/README.md

 # ToggleSlider
-A nice C# toggle-slider (apple-esc) with similar properties as .NET CheckBox
+A nice C# toggle-slider (apple-esc) as a Style property for a .NET CheckBox

 # Usage